 Date Based workflows are triggered by a list field date, like a birthday or the date a subscriber was added to your list.
 To trigger a Date Based workflow, you must have subscriber information saved within a Date or Birthday field on your list.

 - List Added Date is used to send an email or series of emails based on when a subscriber joins your list.

 - Example: Welcome your newest subscribers, give them a recap of what they've missed and what's to come.

-- Annually Recurring Date is used to send an annual recurring email or series of emails based on a specific list field date.
+- Recurring Date is used to send an annual recurring email or series of emails based on a specific list field date.

 - Example: Send your subscribers a yearly reminder about a holiday or special event.

 - Birthdays is used to send an email or series of emails based on a Birthday list field.